Our nationwide schools program

 Following our pilot program in 2017, in September 2019 we are rolling out a nation-wide schools program about periods!

 Thanks to Hubbub and Waitrose City to Sea and the Women’s Environmental Network have a fully-fledged teacher- and ambassador- training program to reach schools and community groups all across England.

-In 2017 we co-created a series of 6 lesson plans and various learning resources with PSHE teachers and behaviour experts, forming an un-biased and holistic period education program.
+We have co-created a series of 6 lesson plans with education professionals and behaviour experts, forming an un-biased and holistic period education program.
 Our lesson plans include: